-The academic year has started for some of us (and isn’t long away for the rest of us!) and after some well deserved rest for all us teachers it’s time to start thinking about how we can make the best of next year.
+The academic year has started for some of us and after some well deserved rest for all us teachers it’s time to start thinking about how we can make the best of next year.
 As such, I thought it would be great to come up with a list of ways that you can improve as a teacher next year.

 1. Set a list of goals for the next year.

 Setting some goals can really help you focus and give you a checklist to see how you do at the end of the year.
 It doesn’t have to be a long list but put it somewhere you’ll see it regularly.